Siren: Blood Curse: Plot

 Howard finds Miyako, who explains the village is caught in an unending time loop, and they must release the "other power" to stop it.
 They break the seals, but Amana appears, knocking Howard unconscious and kidnapping Miyako.
-Saiga and Bella carry Howard to the hospital.
-When Howard awakens he discovers Saiga "experimenting" on a shibito.
-Saiga goes to the Hanuda Mine, fights Yukie (now a mutated shibito) and retrieves an artifact called "the Uryen".
-Howard, Bella, and Sam enter the shibito nest and see Amana sacrifice Miyako in the red sea, summoning an otherworldly monster—Kaiko.
-As the others escape, Amana stays, horrified by Kaiko's form: something has gone wrong again.
+Saiga and Bella tail Howard to the hospital, where Saiga "experiments" on a shibito.
+He then goes to the mines, fights a mutated Yukie and retrieves an artifact called "the Uryen".
+Howard, Bella, and Sam enter the shibito nest and see Amana sacrifice Miyako in the red sea, this time summoning Kaiko: an otherworldly insectoid monster.
+Amana, however realizes something is wrong: Kaiko's form is incomplete and fragile.

-Saiga arrives with the Uryen—the "fruit" that Amana was supposed to use to resurrect Kaiko in its true form.
-Kaiko impales Saiga, who dies as he unleashes the Uryen's sacred fire down upon them.
-Howard gets separated from Bella and meets Sam, who had sent Howard the message that brought him here.
-Sam asks Howard to keep Bella safe should he find her again, then traverses the Shibito Nest core.
-He encounters Melissa and Sol, now shibitos.
-As Sol corners Bella, Melissa intervenes, saving her daughter.
-However, all three wind up falling through an orange void.
-Howard, meanwhile, heads back to where Miyako was sacrificed, and finds her spirit looking up from the reflection of the red sea.
-She requests he make the village disappear, and he falls into the water.
+Saiga uses the Uryen, the "fruit" that Amana was supposed to use to resurrect Kaiko in its true form, to unleash sacred fire on Kaiko after it impales him.
+Howard and Sam get separated from Bella: Howard realizes Sam had sent Howard the email that brought him here, but Sam has no recollection of this and follows Bella to the Nest's core where he encounters Melissa and Sol.
+As Sol corners Bella, Melissa intervenes, but they fall through an orange void.
+Howard, meanwhile, finds Miyako's spirit in the pool's reflection; she requests he "make it all disappear".
+Falling in, he enters "Inferno" (いんふぇるの), where he encounters Saiga's spirit.

-Howard enters "Inferno" (いんふぇるの), where he encounters Saiga's spirit.
-After giving him the Uryen, Saiga battles him as a test.
-Howard defeats Saiga, and the doctor leaves behind a sword.
+Giving him the Uryen, Saiga battles Howard as a test; he defeats Saiga, who leaves behind a sword.
 Amana appears, and offers herself up to resurrect Kaiko's true form: a mass of floating insect parts.
-With Miyako's spirit guiding him, Howard turns Saiga's sword into a vessel for the "other power", which the Uryen's flame unleashes.
-Howard works with Miyako's spirit to see through Kaiko's illusions and destroy the deity.
-After succeeding, Amana returns and says the ritual has succeeded, then walks away.
+With Miyako's spirit guiding him, Howard turns the sword into a vessel for the "other power", which the Uryen's flame unleashes and he destroys the deity.
+Amana returns and says the ritual has succeeded, then walks away.
 Sam falls into another orange void, which deposits him into Hanuda in 1976, after the village was washed away in a flood.
-He comments that "[e]verything must be repeated so that Bella can exist forever", and remembers Howard, ensuring that the events of the game would repeat.
+He comments that "everything must be repeated so that Bella can exist forever", and remembers Howard, ensuring that these events would repeat.

 In the epilogue, Howard approaches Hanuda's shibito, while listening to his music player.
-The camera reveals he is armed with guns, Saiga's sword, and the Uryen.
-Activating the Uryen, Howard begins to destroy the village—his "promise to Miyako."
+Armed with guns, Saiga's sword, and the Uryen, Howard begins to destroy the village: his "promise to Miyako."